syncfusion-content/wpf-docs/wpf/SfDiagram/Gridlines.md

 Snap to Object

-The snap-to-object feature provides visual cues to assist with aligning and spacing diagram nodes.
+The snap-to-object feature provides visual cues to assist with aligning and spacing Diagram nodes.
 A node can be snapped with its neighboring objects based on certain alignments.
 Such alignments are visually represented as guidelines.
-For example, users can easily arrange a column of nodes to be evenly spaced apart and horizontally centered with each other.
+For example, you can easily arrange a column of nodes to be evenly spaced apart and horizontally centered with each other.